 We want to ensure that you get the most enjoyment out of your flowers.
 Follow these easy care guidelines to make your flowers last longer:

-For cut flowers in a bouquet it is suggested to cut 1-2cm from the end of the stem and place stems in an upright container (preferably glass) with fresh room temperature water and flower food.
+For cut flowers in a bouquet it is suggested to cut 1-2cm from the end of the stem and place stems in an upright container (preferably glass) with fresh room temperature water.
 Be sure to cut the stem at an angle to allow the flowers the best chance to take up water.

 Ensure no leaves or greenery is sitting below the water line in the container or vase as they can cause bacteria to form in the water which will shorten the life of the flowers.